-- Electric UFH kits are affordable, meaning you can enjoy the benefits of UFH in a single room without much upfront cost.
+- Electric UFH kits tend to cost a lot less than the warm water options, meaning you can enjoy the benefits of UFH in one room without much upfront cost.

-- It provides a high heat output to warm hard floor coverings, such as tiles, in a kitchen or bathroom.
+- Electric underfloor heating systems provide a high heat output to warm hard floor coverings, such as tiles, in a kitchen or bathroom, quickly.

 Electric underfloor heating cons

 Looking to install UFH in a large space, or in a few rooms?
-Warm water UFH is likely to be a better option.
+Warm water underfloor heating is likely to be your best option.

 You’ll find that most electricians have, or are able to, install electric underfloor heating.